What is BACCH® 3D Sound?

 In order to insure the correct transmission of the ILD and ITD cues to the brain of the audiophile, the sound from the left loudspeaker to the right ear, and that reaching the left ear from the right loudspeaker (called "crosstalk") should be cancelled.

-The technique of crosstalk cancellation (XTC) has been known for some time and can be applied by filtering the recorded sound through an XTC filter before feeding it to the speaker.
+The technique of crosstalk cancellation (XTC) has been known since the 1960's and can be applied by filtering the recorded sound through an XTC filter before feeding it to the speaker.
 This can easily be done digitally.
 However, until recently, XTC filters have had a detrimental effect on the sound as they inherently add a strong spectral coloration to the processed signal (i.e. they severely change the tonal character of the sound).
-This is why, until the advent of BACCHecently, XTC had not been widely adopted by stereo manufacturers and audiophiles.
+This is why, until the advent of BACCH, XTC had not been widely adopted by stereo manufacturers and audiophiles.

 BACCH® 3D Sound is based on a breakthrough in XTC filter design, that allows producing optimized XTC filters, called BACCH filters, that add no coloration to the sound for a listener in the sweet spot (or even outside of the sweet spot).
 Not only do BACCH filters purify the sound from crosstalk, but they also purify it from aberrations by the playback hardware in both the frequency and time domains.